 6. WHAT IS S.M.A.R.T?

 An active and healthy lifestyle is accompanied by mobility.
-When you move well you feel well and Physiotherapy is dedicated to the restoration and/or enhancement of mobility and functionality.
-For more information on S.M.A.R.T, visit the Canadian Physiotherapy Association web site.
+When you move well you feel well and all of our team at Physio FX is dedicated to the restoration and/or enhancement of mobility and functionality..

 7. WHAT IS YOUR CLINIC LIKE?